 - Apply intuitive design and user interface.

 It indicates how comfortable it is for users to use your website.
-Website credibility creates trust in the users’ mind.
+Website credibility creates trust in users’ minds.

 How you can improve:

-- Display your detailed contact on every page
+- Display your contact details on every page.

 Website effectiveness means how fast it is for users to achieve their tasks on your website.